|Randall Andrew Husack|

 We were in the photo club together between 1978 and 1980.
 The majority of pictures in Through The Looking Glass yearbook were shot by and developed by us.
 Also a dark room is a great place to muck around. ;-)

 Randall and I were inseparable.
 He was in grade 9 at Shaftesbury when I was graduating grade 12.
 That was in 1980.
 I graduated at 17.
-Randall and I would love to go camping - ok, it was mostly for drinking.
+Over the years, Randall and I would love to go camping - ok, it was mostly for drinking.
 I'd get some beer and we'd pack up and head to Clear Lake.
 We got physical once again on our trips.
 I remember one day was pouring rain, so we couldn't set up the tent.
 We just stayed in the car, listening to music and drinking beer.
 I was surprised when Randy leaned over to me and asked if I'd like to get busy.
 He didn't have to ask me again.
 He reached over and undid my pants and pulled me out the fly and did it.
 I warned him I was about to go, but again to my surprise he continued!
 Later that night, I returned the favour.
 I don't know and will never know if Randall was gay, me neither, but I was pretty sure I liked doing this with guys.
 (I had 3 girlfriends, and never quite felt right).

 So anywho, Randy and me got busy every night for 2 weeks.
 That was the end of our close contact as he had a girlfriend, Penny.
 We never talked about it again.